sarahmattar/mern-contact-keeper/README.md

 MongoDB Cloud Atlas - a NoSQL database storage solution

+Mongoose - a conduit for connecting to MongoDB and creating schemas for data

 Node.js - a Javascript based runtime

 Express - custom creation and serving of API endpoints